 Whilst you will not receive a criminal record it can still impact your professional life.
-Any outstanding AVO’s will show up if a background check is performed on you.
+Any outstanding AVO’s will show up if a background offence check is performed on you.
 This will affect your work opportunities where children or legal caregiving are involved.

 What is the process of getting an AVO?

 Here is a summary of the likely process that you will do through if someone applied for an AVO against you.

-1. A they apply for an apprehended violence order form against you.
+1. They apply for an apprehended violence order form against you.

 These forms are available on the Law Access NSW website and are to be filed against you by the PINOP.

 2. An initial court date is set to decide the AVO.

 This date is known as a mention.
 This will usually be held in a local court.
 Here the Magistrate will want to know whether you are intending to defend the AVO or are prepared to consent to the order.
 You should consider whether or not you will want to consent as there will be some negative ramifications that we mentioned above.
 If you consent you will have to abide to specific conditions of the law and make sure you are not in breach of them.